 Say that you have three houses and three utilities, and you must connect each house to each utility via a wire, is there a way to do this so that none of the wires cross each other?
 This problem can be reframed in terms of graph theory: is $K_{3,3}$ planar?
-Kuratowski's theorem \cite{kuratowski_theorem} tells us that it is not.
-However, $K_{3,3}$ is \textit{toroidal}, meaning it can be embedded on a torus without any edges crossing.
+Kuratowski's theorem \cite{kuratowski1930} tells us that it is not.
+However, $K_{3,3}$ is \textit{toroidal}, it can be embedded on a torus without any edges crossing.

-The characterizing property of a torus that allows us to embed $K_{3,3}$ is that it has a hole (unlike surfaces such as a plane or a sphere).
-This motivates classifying surfaces by their number of holes, that is, their genus $g$.
+The property of a torus that allows us to embed $K_{3,3}$ is that it has a handle (unlike surfaces such as a plane or a sphere).
+This motivates classifying surfaces by their number of handles, that is, their genus $g$.
 In these terms, we have seen that the minimum genus surface that $K_{3,3}$ can be embedded has $g=1$, and we say that $K_{3,3}$'s genus is $1$.
-In general, a connected multigraph $G(V,E)$ can be embedded on an orientable surface $S$ of genus $g$ if $G$ can be drawn on S without any edges crossing.
-We say that $g$ is the genus of a graph $G$ if $g$ is the minimum genus surface on which $G$ can be embedded.
-For genus zero we use the special name ``planar" and for genus one we use ``toroidal".
-Similarly, we have that the complete graph with 7 vertices, $K_7$, has genus $1$ and can be embedded on a torus.
+Although one may also consider embeddings on non-orientable surfaces, the focus of our algorithm in this paper is only on the orientable genus.
+In the orientable case for genus zero we use the special name ``planar" and for genus one we use ``toroidal".
+Similarly, it is known that the complete graph with 7 vertices, $K_7$, has genus $1$ and can be embedded on a torus.
 However, $K_8$ cannot be embedded on a torus, and has genus $2$.
-Ringel \cite{ringel1954maximalzahl, ringel1965geschlecht} determined the minimum non-orientable genus for the complete graph $K_n$ and also the orientable and non-orientable genus for the complete bipartite graph $K_{m,n}$.
-Further, Ringels and Youngs later determined the minimum orientable genus for $K_n$. \cite{ringel1968heawood}.
+In fact, Ringel \cite{ringel1954,ringel1965}, determined the minimum non-orientable genus for the complete graph $K_n$ and also the orientable and non-orientable genus for the complete bipartite graph $K_{m,n}$.
+Further, Ringels and Youngs later determined the minimum orientable genus for $K_n$ \cite{ringel1968}:

 However, it is not always so simple to determine the genus of an arbitrary graph.
-For example, the following are examples of graphs with unknown genus,
+For example, the following are examples of graphs with unknown genus.

-The challenge of determining the orientable genus of graphs and constructing their embeddings is a fundamental problem in graph theory, with applications in map colouring, very large scale integration, topology, and electronic circuitry.
+The challenge of determining the orientable genus of graphs and constructing their embeddings is a fundamental problem in graph theory, with applications in map colouring, very large scale integration, topology, and network science.

-\subsection{Main Result}
+\section{Main Result}